erashed/ForkNet/README.md

 -----------------------------------------------------
 "UNet.nb"

 This notebook will train the UNet architecture to segmnet MRI head image into WM and GM.
-Input and output is similar to the above notebook.
+Input and output are similar to the above notebook.
 Details about UNet can be found here: https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/

 -----------------------------------------------------